Barclays’ links to the defence sector explained

 Military helicoptor landing

-You may have seen or experienced criticism of Barclays by anti-defence or climate activists.
-We are committed to being transparent about our role as a bank, and always willing to talk about the work we do – and why we do it.
+We are committed to being transparent about our role as a bank and we are always willing to talk about the work we do and why we do it.

 We continue to call for a peaceful resolution to the conflict in the Middle East and we stand ready to support those efforts where we can, including through humanitarian assistance.